eliasenseirb/DRL-MachineIntelligence/README.md

 Note: In the first time, `bash setup_melodic.bash` builds the ROS packages and it takes long time.
 But once you built it, the execution files are retained and the build time will be shortened from the next time.

 ### Watch the simulation in Gazebo
-Create new terminal and enter the exiisting docker container's terminal
+Create new terminal and enter the existing docker container's terminal

 ```shell
 cd Docker